kevando/kevando.github.io/_pages/spotify-download.md

 permalink: /download-your-spotify-data
 ---

-# How to Get Your Spotify Data Into a Google Sheet
+# Download Your Spotify Data

 `Spotify's business is data, not music.
 The most valuable data is your data.
 Spotify tracks you and then uses that data to manipulate you.
 Follow these instructions to fight back.`